-The Kitsault Mine Project is located roughly 140 km north of Prince Rupert at the head of the Alice Arm (Pacific Ocean).
+The Kitsault Mine Project is located roughly 140 km north of Prince Rupert at the head of Alice Arm (Pacific Ocean).
 Meteorological and hydrological data have been collected at the project site since late 2008, and were also collected on site in various capacities from the 1960's through the 1990's.
 These data are presented and discussed in this report.
 Long-term values of various meteorological and hydrological parameters are estimated based on the available site and regional data.
+Climate change has not been considered explicitly in the hydrometeorological estimates, and appropriate allowances should be made where necessary.

+This report includes hydrometeorological data up to November 2010 and provides an update to the Knight Piésold Hydrometeorology Report issued in July 2010 (Knight Piesold, 2010).
 The meteorological parameter estimates herein are for the Kitsault project site meteorological station, located at elevation 682 m.